Custom Software Development vs Off the Shelf Solution

 The software is readily available and accessible to many hence gaining reviews is easier.
 Contrary to this, it is not possible to get reviews regarding custom software because they are tailored just for an organization.

 However, this does not create much of an issue because the development of this software is done per specific requirements set by the organizations getting it developed themselves.
 Additionally, these softwares are also bug tested.
-They are already in use by multiple organizations hence any bugs are bound to be found and amended well in time.
+They are already in use by multiple organizations hence, any bugs are bound to be found and amended well in time.

-Cons of off-the-shelf software
+Cons of Off-the-Shelf Software

 This implies that it may not be possible to make any changes to the software.
 In particular, there could be no adjustments to the software even by the actual owner, and you may find that you have a rigid system that becomes obsolete over time.